Kasautii Zindagii Kay 2: Ekta Lauds Hina For Slamming Those Who Compared Her Performance With Aamna

 Ekta Praises Hina

 This sweet gesture was loved by Ekta, who commented, "One more reason to love u!
 Grace!" - (sic).
-Many of them too praised Hina for the same.
+Many fans praised Hina for the same as well .

 Aamna’s Performance Loved By Fans!